RaphiMC/MinecraftAuth/README.md

 # MinecraftAuth
 Simple and easy to use Minecraft microsoft authentication library (Java and Bedrock).

-The library features logging in via device code or credentials, refreshing and validating token chains.
+## Features
+- Full support for Minecraft: Java Edition and Minecraft: Bedrock Edition
+- Login using device code, credentials or a local webserver
+- Refreshing and validating token chains
-It also supports serializing/deserializing the whole token chain to and from a json tree to be saved and loaded later.
+- Serializing and deserializing token chains to and from json
+- Customizable login flows (Client ID, scopes, ...)
+- Basic implementation of the Minecraft Realms API (Allows listing and joining realms)

 ## Releases
 ### Gradle/Maven